enderandpeter/aip-demos/readme.md

 <a href="https://demos.aninternetpresence.net/frogger" target="_blank"><h2>Effective JavaScript: Frogger</h2></a>

-An HTML5 Canvas / JavaScript game created from provided and a few created assets.
+An HTML5 Canvas / JavaScript game created from a template and assets that were provided by Udacity.
 Use the left/right arrow keys to select a character from the list and the up/down arrow to choose the character.
 Once in the level, use the directional keys to move around and collect gems to score points.
 Hearts replinish health and points.
 Keep making it across the other side until you run out of life or points.

 This is the [final project](https://classroom.udacity.com/courses/ud015/lessons/3072058665/concepts/31018886370923) for [Object-Oriented JavaScript](https://www.udacity.com/course/object-oriented-javascript--ud015).